FK83/scoringRules/readme.md

 # scoringRules

 An R package to compute scoring rules for fixed (parametric) and simulated forecast distributions.
-Authored by Alexander Jordan (Heidelberg Institute for Theoretical Studies, HITS), Fabian Krüger (Heidelberg University) and Sebastian Lerch (HITS and Karlsruhe Institute of Technology, KIT), with contributions from Maximiliane Graeter (KIT).
+Authored by Alexander Jordan (University of Bern), Fabian Krüger (Heidelberg University) and Sebastian Lerch (Heidelberg Institute for Theoretical Studies and Karlsruhe Institute of Technology, KIT), with contributions from Maximiliane Graeter (KIT).

 ## Highlights
   - Coherent, dictionary-like reference for computing scoring rules in a wide range of situations